lamondlab/pyctk/readme.txt

 10. ctkAbstract*.tpp: not wrapped as not exported.
 11. ctkAbstractQObjectFactory: not included due to missing namespace error 'QAlgorithmsPrivate'
 12. ctk*EventPlayer & ctk*EventTranslator: not included due to dependency on QtTesting (currently out of scope).
+13. ctkCheckableComboBox: checkableModelHelper() seems to have no implementation, thus is not wrapped.
+14. ctkCheckableModelHelper: headerCheckState() and checkState() overloads can't be resolved.